VictoriPaige/Fullstack-Blog/README.md

 - Search content available
 - Users ability to up or down vote on preexisting comments
-- Timestamp comments and articles submittes
+- Timestamp comments and articles submitted
 - Creating a signup option to get alerted on newly puublished articles